pikarpov-LANL/Sapsan/docs/joss/paper.md

   * __Data:__ 3D time-variable magnetohydrodynamic (MHD) turbulence data. ``Sapsan`` is ready to process common HD and MHD, simulation-code-specific data formats, such as HDF5 \& ATHDF (with more to come per community need).
   * __Features:__ usually, the necessary physical features needed for training have to be calculated at the data pre-processing stage, such as energy, tensor components, and others.
-These operations are automated within \sapsan.
+These operations are automated within ``Sapsan``.
   * __Filter:__ in order to build a subgrid model, one will have to filter the data, e.g. remove small-scale perturbations.
     An example of such would be either a box or spectral filter.
 The data can be filtered on the fly within the framework.